Raylend/agnprocesses/README.md

         python main.py

+To make sure you use the last version of the agnprocesses package use

+        git fetch

+        git pull

+to download last updates.
 * (optional) If you want to use hadronic part of agnprocesses, uncomment 'import processes.pgamma as pgamma', 'import processes.bh as bh', 'import processes.gamma_gamma as gamma_gamma' to use these modules.
 In such a case see (optional) instructions above.

 ## Recommendations